hleveillegauvin/CodingClub/README.md

     kern -x nova001.krn | solfg

-Imagine we were interested in calculating the number of occurences of the tonic pitch in a specific song.
-We can use use `grep -c` to look for lines with the the string "do."
+Imagine we were interested in calculating the number of occurrences of the tonic pitch in a specific song.
+We can use `grep -c` to look for lines with the string "do."
 Since we're only interested in matches in data records (as opposed to comment or interpretation records), we'll want to eliminate all lines starting with the character `!` (for comment records) or `*` (for interpretation records).
-We'll use `grep -v '^[!*]'` to invert our search pattern and display lines that do not start (`^`) with neither `!` nor `*`:
+We'll use `grep -v '^[!*]'` to invert our search pattern and display lines that do not start (`^`) with either `!` nor `*`:

     kern -x nova001.krn | solfg | grep -v '^[!*]' | grep -c do